-Caroline Moore, former four-star eventer and British Eventing national under-18 coach and junior team coach, explains how you can use this gridwork exercise to encourage your horse to become more straight and quick on his feet
+Caroline Moore, former five-star eventer and British Eventing national under-18 coach and junior team coach, explains how you can use this gridwork exercise to encourage your horse to become more straight and quick on his feet

 This is a fairly advanced exercise, but you can build it in with young horses too.

 The aims of the exercise are to:

 - Help to train horse’s jumping technique

 - Develop straightness

 You jump into this exercise over an upright, followed by one non-jumping stride to a skinny.
 This teaches the horse to stay straight immediately.
 From that narrow fence we move onto a spread fence — I’m using an oxer that is square and encourages a good round shape.
 This is directly followed by another skinny on one stride to again establish straightness.
 The final element of this exercise is a bounce, which encourages the horse to read the pattern we’re asking him to negotiate and to improve their sharpness coming out of an exercise.